 “Of all the paths you take in life, make sure a few of them are dirt.”- John Muir

 Few things can feel as completely rewarding as heading out on a new trail to see where it leads.
+Fortunately, for guests of the Wolf Cove Inn, several easy to moderate hikes near Poland Maine, many within a 5 to 20-minute drive.
+Each one offers something unique, from views of Sebago Lake and the Presidential Mountains to glacial boulders and natural caves.
+In fact, with every footfall you’ll discover something inspirational.
 Perhaps it’s the simplicity of putting one foot in front on the other, over and over again, propelling you forward, upward, or wherever the path may lead.
-Solo, or with your favorite hiking buddy, getting outdoors with just your own two feet for propulsion creates a feeling of empowerment, a self-sustaining pursuit done simply for the pure pleasure of it.
-If you need to clear your mind or restore your soul, a walk in the woods is the best medicine.
+Solo, or with your favorite hiking buddy, getting outdoors with just your own two feet for propulsion creates a feeling of empowerment.
+You’ll discover a self-sustaining pursuit done simply for the pure pleasure of it.
+So, if you need to clear your mind or restore your soul, a walk in the woods is the best medicine.